Anne-Marie Brunet, CMKBD, CAPS

 This is not the time to clean up before the designer comes – trust me.

-Once the layout was defined I set out selecting and coordinating all of the materials that would go into this project – and there was A LOT!
+Once the layout was defined, I set out selecting and coordinating all of the materials that would go into this project – and there was A LOT!

-Making these selections and curating the look and feel for this project was the most liberating journey for me as a designer, as the clients allowed me
+Making these selections and curating the look and feel for this project was the most liberating journey for me as a designer, as the clients allowed me carte blanche to create and curate the perfect ensemble.

 I ended up with a total of 10 different materials/finishes for this small space.
 Yep 10!!….
-I know right??
-I even surprised myself but it all looked sooooo good together in my brain and on paper.
+I know, right??
+I even surprised myself, but it all looked sooooo good together in my brain and on paper.

-I feel pretty good about arriving at the layered look that I was going for, and I have to say is part of what makes this renovation look like it was always there and grew over time, and not just another NEW kitchen that so glaringly doesn’t belong in a log cabin.
+I feel pretty good about arriving at the layered look I was going for, and I have to say, is part of what makes this renovation look like it was always there and grew over time, and not just another NEW kitchen that so glaringly doesn’t belong in a log cabin.

 TIME TO SHOW IT ALL OFF

-Now I have to admit that the presentation meeting portion of a project gets me excited and nervous all at the same time.
+Now I have to admit that the presentation portion of a project gets me excited and nervous all at the same time.
 It’s sort of a good/bad addiction..haha!!

-The first reaction and comment was “Oh you didn’t change the layout”
+The first reaction and comment was “Oh, you didn’t change the layout”

-Ummm no it’s a log cabin – we can’t move walls or stairs, and electrical is going to be a pretty big challenge – this is the footprint we have to work with.
+Ummm, no, it’s a log cabin – we can’t move walls or stairs, and electrical is going to be a pretty big challenge – this is the footprint we have to work with.

-Their vision was coming to life – on paper at least at this point.
+Their vision was coming to life – on paper, at least at this point.

-After seeing their plan in 3D, they now understood how including this staircase transformation would enhance the overall renovation, and it would not make sense to keep the old staircase when so much attention and detail was being showered on the kitchen and dining areas, and so it was added to the scope of the project.
+After seeing their plan in 3D, they now understood how including this staircase transformation would enhance the overall renovation, and it would not make sense to keep the old staircase when so much attention and detail were being showered on the kitchen and dining areas, so it was added to the scope of the project.

 Below is the template that was produced to fabricate staircase railings.
 A wonderful artistic effect of trees in the forest, by artist Noella Cotnam.

-Again kudos to the client for seeing and understanding the value of a good design and how it impacts the whole.
+Again, kudos to the client for seeing and understanding the value of a good design and how it impacts the whole.

 The reaction was the one I was hoping for…